 Charles – A web debugging tool that helps to detect where the traffic is sent and from where it is received.

 Headerbid Expert – A free Chrome extension developed by prebid to provide bid latency info of the header bidding partners competing for your impressions.

 Google Publisher Console – A troubleshooting tool to see what’s happening on a webpage and how the ads are being rendered.
-It will list the specifics of the ad slots (on the page) and page request timeline.
+It will list the specifics of the ad slots (on the page) and the page request timeline.

-Google Publisher Toolbar – A chrome extension which provides a consolidated view of the ads, revenue insights, specifics of an ad, and more.
+Google Publisher Toolbar – A chrome extension that provides a consolidated view of the ads, revenue insights, specifics of an ad, and more.
 You can also check the estimated revenue data if you’re a Google DFP (Google Ad Manager) user.